skurfer/python-xymon/README.rst

         }
     }

 This communicates with the server using its ``appfeed.cgi`` interface.
 If called with no arguments, ``appfeed()`` will return data for all tests on all hosts.
-Results can be limited by host, test, and color.
+Results can be limited by host, test, page, and color.

 Note that ``host`` can be a pattern as described in `Xymon's documentation`_.